maraja/ai-hub-form/README.md

-# MAZE DIGITAL
+# AI HUB

-Requirements form for maze digital.
+Requirements form for the AI HUB @ Durham College